contensis/contensis.github.io/docs-src/entries/translate-an-entry.md

 All language variations are associated with a default language entry.
 The default language entry acts as a container for all language variations.

-The default language for an entry is based on the projects default language.
+The default language for an entry is based on the default language of the project.
 The number of languages available for a given entry will depend on those supported by the [content type](/content-types/enable-disable-languages.md).

 Once an entry has been created and published in the default language then each of the language variations become available for translation.